 Improve awareness in the general public, as well as in the Jewish community of the importance of a strong American defense capability.

-- The General and Admiral's Trip to Israel
+- The Generals and Admirals Program to Israel

 - The Military Academies Program

 - Gemunder Center for Defense and Strategy Reports